-This blog is about preparing to work with an eLearning provider and how to start eLearning projects with success in mind.
+How do you prepare to work with an elearning provider and start elearning projects with success in mind?
 Like all business transactions, thinking through what you want is a great place to start.
 We have crafted our Content development services based on typical eLearning challenges our clients have.

 For those who are new to eLearning